 Electric scooters may look innocuous enough, but as many riders have quickly learned, they can be quite the opposite.
 The inherent dangers from scooters arise from a variety of issues, including the fact that:

-- Scooters require balance.
-Riding a scooter requires good balance, which is something not everyone has.
+- Scooters require balance: Riding a scooter requires a good balance, which is something not everyone has.